 14. Issue e-Tickets - At the time of ticket purchase/registration, your attendees will also be emailed an automated tax receipt from Sticky Tickets on your behalf.

-15. Request individual names from multiple ticket purchases - With this option you can request from the ticket purchaser individual names for each ticket purchased.
+15. Individual Ticket Holder Details - With this option you can request from the ticket purchaser individual names for each ticket purchased.
 This is useful when selling say tables of ten for example.
 One purchase is made (the table of ten) and ten tickets are issued.
 The ticket purchaser will be given an opportunity to enter and allocate an individual's name to each ticket.
 Please note: By default, the system will enter the name of the person purchasing the tickets and they will not be asked to enter other names.
 You can mention in the description of the event if this is a critical request.

 Sub-Tickets are additional items/tickets that can be bought by a customer when purchasing tickets.
 They can be used to up sell or cross sell a product or another event.
 A sub-ticket can only be purchased when a parent ticket has been selected to be purchased.
 You can set-up this for product or ticket up-selling.
 For more details information on how to set-up sub-tickets, please click here.